Jayanth2520/Face-recognition/README.md

 9. **Export the Model**:
-   - Export the trained model (e.g., TensorFlow format) for further use.
+   - Export the trained model (e.g., TensorFlow lite  format) for further use.
 ![image](https://github.com/user-attachments/assets/d98ee1f7-5af9-4d31-a944-3247014d6c1a)

 ### 4.2 Downloading and Setting Up